EumT07/taskappCRUD/README.md

 # TaskApp
 This project is a learning process about node js and express, I created this rest API while I was learning different methods about backend and frontend technology, this was my first project to connect both paths as backend and frontend.

+I used technology such as: node js, Express, jsonwebtoken, cookies, session, MongoDB, Multer and Nodemailer to build backend and I used as well EJS to connect backend with the frontend (html-css-javascript)

 <h2>Dependecies:</h2>
 <ul>
   <li>Express</li>